Leannelb/all-goals-daily-study/100DaysOfCode/100daysnotes.md

 By Leanne | Frontend Masters

 - to view  Open Preview (Ctrl+Shift+V)
+ ### Day 54
+- back to maxes course
+- implemented form validation with change handlers and useState to check the validity of a form
+- lots going on in the form component, so we extracted the validation logic of inputs to it's own custom hook to be used wherever we want in the app
+- got this approach working.

 ## Day 53
 - Lilly, Alphonzo and Nana finish Nanas course